ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 	Alternatively, you can use [`config.wordCount.onUpdate`](#reacting-to-updates) to register a similar callback via the editor configuration.

 	**Note**: For performance reasons, the `update` event is throttled so the statistics may not be up–to–date.
-Use {@link module:word-count/wordcount~WordCount#characters} and {@link module:word-count/wordcount~WordCount#words} plugin properties to retrieve the precise numbers on demand.
+Use the {@link module:word-count/wordcount~WordCount#characters} and {@link module:word-count/wordcount~WordCount#words} plugin properties to retrieve the precise numbers on demand.
 * The {@link module:word-count/wordcount~WordCount#characters} and {@link module:word-count/wordcount~WordCount#words} properties from which you can retrieve the stats at any moment.

 <info-box>